Key Takeaways

 Pricing

-When you’re looking for a DataStage alternative, the first thing you should think about is cost.
-DataStage gets pricey fast, not just in licenses but in the time your engineers spend keeping it alive.
-A modern tool with simple pricing and less maintenance will instantly feel lighter on your budget and your team.
+Cost is usually the first thing to look at.
+DataStage gets expensive quickly, and not just in licenses.
+The hours your engineers spend keeping it alive add up too.
+A modern tool with simple, transparent pricing and less maintenance burden will feel lighter on both your budget and your team.

 Cloud-Native Architecture and ELT Support

-Next thing to check is whether the tool is actually built for the cloud.
-DataStage wasn’t made for the kind of scale and speed warehouses handle today.
-Go for something that leans into ELT so your warehouse does the heavy work and everything stays fast and clean.
+Check whether the tool was actually built for the cloud.
+DataStage was not designed for the speed and elasticity that modern warehouses provide.
+Lean toward a platform that supports ELT, so your warehouse handles the heavy lifting and the pipeline stays fast and clean.

-Then think about how quickly you want to get things running.
-If you’re tired of long setups and complicated jobs, a no-code or low-code tool will save you so much time.
-You should be able to connect a source and get data flowing the same day, not weeks later.
+Think about how quickly you want pipelines running.
+If you’re tired of long setups and complicated jobs, a no-code or low-code tool will save real time.
+You should be able to connect a source and have data flowing the same day, not weeks later.

 Data Source and Destination Coverage

-And finally, make sure the tool actually connects to everything you use.
-DataStage can get slow when you need new connectors or updates.
-With modern tools, you want a big, active connector library so you’re not stuck building or fixing things yourself.
+Make sure the tool actually connects to everything you use.
+DataStage can be slow to add new connectors.
+With modern tools, you want a large, actively maintained connector library so you’re not stuck building or fixing things yourself.

 Hevo: Your Next-Gen Alternative to IBM DataStage